DFE-Digital/register-trainee-teachers/docs/healthcheck_and_ping_endpoints.md

 end
 ```

-If you see jobs in a queue that shouldn't be running anymore (e.g. we've retired
+If you see jobs in a queue that shouldn’t be running any more (e.g. we’ve retired
-`find_sync` and shouldn't see any jobs for it) then you'll need to remove any
+`find_sync` and shouldn’t see any jobs for it) then you’ll need to remove any
 job queues that exist for it for this test to return `true`.
 If, on the other
 hand, you only have the queues you expected listed, but no process is listed for
 them, then you have a problem.